CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Conclusions

 \section{Conclusions}

 We have presented results from CROCODILE-DWARF, a suite of cosmological zoom-in simulations of isolated field dwarf galaxies performed with the \textsc{gadget4-osaka} code.
-By systematically varying the assembly histories of halos with virial masses $M_{200}\sim10^{10}\,\Msun$ at $z=0$, we examined how their formation pathways shape the observed diversity in the physical and kinematic properties of dwarf galaxies within the $\Lambda$CDM framework.
+By systematically varying the assembly histories of halos with virial masses $M_{200}\sim10^{10}\,\Msun$ at $z=0$, we examined how their formation pathways shape the observed diversity in the kinematic properties of dwarf galaxies within the $\Lambda$CDM framework.

-Our simulations successfully reproduce key observed scaling relations, such as stellar-to-halo mass, mass--metallicity, and size--mass, over the stellar mass range $\Mstar=10^6-10^8\,\Msun$.
-With an enhanced but physically motivated SN feedback model, the simulations yield realistic metallicities and gas fractions consistent with those of Local Group dwarf galaxies.
+Our simulations successfully reproduce key observed scaling relations, such as stellar-to-halo mass, mass--metallicity, and size--mass, over the stellar mass range $\Mstar=5\times10^6–4\times10^7\,\Msun$.
+We emphasize that achieving this agreement required a doubled SN energy budget ($\zeta_\mathrm{SN}=2.3\times10^{49}\,\mathrm{erg}\,\Msun^{-1}$) compared to the fiducial \textsc{CELib} output, with energy deposited in both momentum and thermal forms, the latter injected stochastically.
+This enhancement likely compensates for unresolved early stellar feedback processes and limited numerical resolution.

-We find that \textit{assembly history plays a decisive role} in determining both structural and dynamical characteristics.
-Early-forming, high-concentration halos experience rapid star formation, become gas-poor, and evolve into dispersion-dominated systems, while late-forming, low-concentration halos maintain high gas fractions ($f_{\rm gas}>0.8$) due to delayed star formation and late-time gas accretion, forming more rotationally supported structures.
-The anti-correlation between gas rotational support and cumulative merger mass fraction indicates that \textit{merger-driven dynamical heating} is the key process shaping the kinematic diversity of dwarf galaxies.
-In rare cases, \textit{late-time major mergers} promote the formation of extended, ordered gas disks through angular momentum transfer.
+We find that assembly history plays an important role in determining the structural and kinematic characteristics of dwarf galaxies.
+Early-forming, high-concentration halos experience rapid star formation and become gas-poor, while late-forming, low-concentration halos maintain high gas fractions ($f_\mathrm{gas}>0.8$) due to delayed star formation and late-time gas accretion.
+The merger activity experienced by these systems further shapes their gas kinematics, with the trend between gas rotational support and cumulative merger mass fraction suggesting that merger-driven dynamical heating contributes to determining their kinematic state, though the correlation is not statistically significant given our limited sample size of 14 simulations.
+In rare cases, late-time major mergers promote the formation of extended, ordered gas disks through angular momentum transfer.